Kips Bay, Manhattan: Colonial settlement

 Kips Bay was an inlet of the East River running from what is now 32nd Street to 37th Street.
 The bay extended into Manhattan Island to just west of what is now First Avenue and had two streams that drained into it.
+Although the bay later became reclaimed land, Kips Bay remained the name of the area.

-The bay was named after New Netherland Dutch settler Jacobus Hendrickson Kip (1631–1690), son of Hendrick Hendricksen Kip, whose farm ran north of present-day 30th Street along the East River.
-The bay became reclaimed land, yet "Kips Bay" remains the name of the area.
-Kip built a large brick and stone house, near the modern intersection of Second Avenue and East 35th Street.
-The house stood from 1655 to 1851, expanded more than once, and when it was demolished was the last farmhouse from New Amsterdam remaining in Manhattan.
+The bay was named after New Netherland Dutch settler Jacobus Hendrickson Kip (1631–1690); son of Hendrick Hendricksen Kip), whose farm ran north of present-day 30th Street along the East River.
+"Kip's Bay Farm" comprised a much wider area than the present neighbourhood and four properties established by early Dutch settlers: "Pieter van der Linde's Plantation", an area originally granted to Teunis Cray, "Gregorys Plantation" (probably in or near Midtown East) and "Schepmoes Plantation" (the northernmost, possibly in the vicinity of Lenox Hill).
+In 1655, Jacobus Kip built a large brick and stone house, near the modern intersection of Second Avenue and East 35th Street.
+The house was expanded more than once during the next two centuries, When the house was demolished (1851), it was the last farmhouse from New Amsterdam remaining in Manhattan.
 Iron figures fixed into the gable-end brickwork commemorated the year of its first construction.
-Its orchard was famous, and, when first President George Washington was presented with a sip of its Rosa gallica during his first administration (1789-1793), when New York was serving as the first national capital city, it was claimed to have been the first garden to have grown it in the Thirteen Colonies.
+Its orchard was famous, and, when first President George Washington was presented with a specimen of its Rosa gallica during his first administration (1789–1793), when New York was serving as the first national capital city, it was claimed to have been the first garden to have grown it in the Thirteen Colonies.